Need to know

 The report gives the example of a woman who complained unsuccessfully to the Ombudsman when she found herself without cover for surgery after an accident because her policy required her to go to emergency within 24 hours.
 She had gone to her GP first for a referral to a specialist.

 Leanne Wells, CEO of the Consumers Health Forum (CHF), is concerned that the government's rebate on these policies doesn't provide value for money for the taxpayer.
 "We have argued for raising the minimum coverage of policies that attract the rebate to try to deliver on value for taxpayers and making sure private health insurance is a health product rather than a tax avoidance measure," says Wells.

 Not only are these policies bad value for the taxpayer, some of the most popular junk policies can cost more than basic cover policies.

 At first look, if you're young and healthy, accident cover sounds like it makes sense since it gives you the option to use the emergency departments of private hospitals.
 But keep in mind that Medicare fully covers your treatment in the emergency departments of public hospitals, and you should always check the fine print – you may get less cover than you think.

 "Some policies only cover you if you go to emergency within 24 hours.
 So if, after a sports accident, you go to bed hoping it will get better or get an appointment at your GP first, you may miss the deadline," explains Richard Glenn, deputy Commonwealth Ombudsman.
 "Subsequent treatment can be restricted to 90 days, so if you break your leg and get pins and screws inserted allowing it to heal, you might not be covered if they get taken out six months later."

 In many cases, these policies are not even the cheapest ones to buy.
-So even if your only reason to buy them is for tax reasons, you're getting a bad deal.
-See our hospital insurance review to compare and find better policies.
+So even if your only reason to buy them is for tax savings, you're getting a bad deal.